Astro-Studio/covid19stats/README.md

 # COVIDWATCH BY ASTROSTUDIO.

-# Big thanks to JavaScriptMastery for the help.
+# Big thanks to JSM for the help.

 API used: https://covid19.mathdro.id/api